-9 Reasons To Visit Kilkenny This Christmas
+9 Reasons To Visit Kilkenny This Christmas (updated for 2019)

 Kilkenny is the Ireland of many visitors’ imaginations.
 Built from dark grey limestone flecked with fossil seashells, Kilkenny is also known as ‘the marble city’.
 The city’s beautiful ‘Medieval Mile’ of narrow cobbled streets and historic buildings strung between Kilkenny Castle and St Canice’s Cathedral along the bank of the River Nore draws thousands of tourists to this picturesque city on day trips from Dublin each year.

 There’s no better place for a wander than Kilkenny City, with its old-world charm.
 It is also one of Ireland’s creative crucibles – the city is a centre for arts and crafts, and home to a host of fine restaurants, cafes, pubs and shops.
 To avoid the large crowds and to experience a unique festive experience, you should try to do a tour of Kilkenny during the atmospheric Christmas period.

 Here we have put together a list of 9 reasons why Kilkenny is one of the best places to visit this Christmas, so be sure to check out our awesome day tours from Dublin to Kilkenny this December!

 9. Yulefest Kilkenny